 My dissertation for the PhD in philosophy from Temple University in Pennsylvania was entitled, Dance as Art: A Studio-Based Account, which was an attempt to create a philosophy of dance that focused in particular on what dance choreographers and performers contribute to dance as art as it is experienced and appreciated in live performance.
 My dissertation committee was comprised of my Advisor, Joseph Margolis (Philosophy), Philip Alperson (Philosophy), Miriam Solomon (Philosophy), Karen E. Bond (Dance) and Elisabeth Camp (Philosophy, University of Pennsylvania).

-In my current position I am a Lecturer in Aesthetics in the Philosophy Department of the University of Dayton in Ohio, where so far I have taught Philosophy of Art, Philosophy and Film, Philosophy and Literature, Philosophy of Law, Philosophy of Music, Philosophy of Human Rights, Introduction to Philosophy and Philosophy and Theatre/Dance: Performing Human Identity, a course I developed with the Theatre/Dance program that includes both theoretical and practical components.
-I am also the Faculty Associate to the Graul Chair in Music and the Arts and in this role assist with the University of Dayton's Rites.Rights.Writes arts-integration programming that considers the arts and what it means to be human from a variety of disciplinary perspectives.
-As of this Fall (August 2015) I will be a tenure-track Assistant Professor in the Philosophy Department at UD.
+In my current position I am an Assistant Professor in the Philosophy Department of the University of Dayton in Ohio, where so far I have taught Philosophy of Art, Philosophy and Film, Philosophy and Literature, Philosophy of Law, Philosophy of Music, Philosophy of Human Rights, Introduction to Philosophy and Philosophy and Theatre/Dance: Performing Human Identity, a course I developed with the Theatre/Dance program that includes both theoretical and practical components.
+In terms of service am on the Prelaw Committee and have assisted with the Rites.Rights.Writes program at UD that integrates the arts with humanities lectures, symposia, performances, and other events.